 It is true that it is not always easy to talk about it, and that the fear of hurting the other person sometimes keeps us from saying things frankly.
 Yet, speaking the truth is the best way for those moments to be moments of shared intimacy and pleasure for both of you, and not moments you are just waiting to pass.

-Dos: Simulate to turn you on
+Dos: Fake it to turn you on.

 On the other hand, slightly amplifying the effect of caresses, kisses and strokes by moaning a little louder, or by accelerating your breathing can become an unspoken language to guide your partner.